 All current and future volunteer opportunities with BDM require new safety protocol and consent forms beyond what was previously in place as we strive to provide safe volunteer opportunities in this COVID-19 environment.
-Specific COVID-19 safety protocols are in place and all volunteers will be expected to follow them in order to serve.

 The Covid-19 Informed Consent Agreement must be signed and returned with the Volunteer Registration form at least 2 weeks before arriving at the project location.
 The Covid-19 Informed Consent Agreement can be found on the relevant project page or under “Forms & Guidelines“.